 - Read these submission guidelines

-- Paste your article into the body of an e-mail as plain text or attach it in .doc or .docx format.
+- Email us your full article, either pasted into the body of an e-mail as plain text or attached as a .doc or .docx.

 - Set the subject as follows: Submission: [Article Title].

 - Send the email to firstname.lastname@example.org

 A cover letter is not necessary, but if you’ve never written for us before, please send us a brief profile with the below information: